nccadman19/rebellionallstarscheer/README.md

 This is where I introduce the owner of the club, when it was founded and a little about our teams and achievments.
 I also use this page to introduce the head coaches on the team with images of them.

-### Gallery

-This page has a carousel that showcases the work we do at Rebellion Allstars.

 ### Contact Us

 This is a contact page for people to contact us regarding joining the team and also enquiring about booking us for events.